 How to Make Frozen Hot Chocolate Nice Cream

-If your favorite hot cocoa comes in a canister, that’s 5 to 6 tablespoons, depending on how rich and hot chocolatey you want it.
-Drizzle your mugful of Frozen Hot Chocolate with chocolate syrup, top with as many mini marshmallows as you desire, and dig in!
+If your favorite hot cocoa comes in a canister, add 5 to 6 tablespoons, depending on how rich and hot chocolatey you want it.
+Drizzle a mugful of this mixture with chocolate syrup, top with as many mini marshmallows as you desire, and dig in!

-Frozen Hot Chocolate
+Frozen Hot ChocolatePrint Recipe

-- 3 large ripe bananas frozen
+- 3 large ripe bananas (frozen)

 - ¼ cup coconut cream

-- 2 packets hot chocolate mix or 6 tablespoons mix
+- 2 packets hot chocolate mix (or 6 tablespoons mix)

-- 1 handful mini marshmallows optional
+- 1 handful mini marshmallows (optional)

-- drizzle chocolate syrup optional
+- drizzle chocolate syrup (optional)

-Place bananas in food processor.
+- Place bananas in food processor.
 Add coconut cream.

-Add hot chocolate mix.
+- Add hot chocolate mix.
 Pulse until combined.

-Enjoy immediately or transfer to freezer-safe container.
+- Top with marshmallows and chocolate syrup if desired and enjoy immediately or transfer to freezer-safe container.

 - Is Starbucks Open On Thanksgiving?
 Here Are Their Hours for Turkey Day 2023 - November 9, 2023